sharof17/School_District_Analysis/README.md

 #### - Math and reading scores by grade

-  In the following tables it is clear that instead of the Thomas High School ninth-grade scores there are NaNs.
+  In the following tables there are NaNs instead of the Thomas High School ninth-grade scores.

   *Math scores by grade before*